 Additional answers to questions you may have can be found in our FAQ About Resuming In-Person Activities

 One additional point regarding children:

 There will be limited children’s programming, at least for the initial phase of the building’s re-opening, with pre-registration required.
-Children will not be allowed inside the building, and we require that children not attend any of the indoor programming until further notice.

 We wish you all a safe and sweet and healthy new year.